carpentries-incubator/ml4bio-workshop/_episodes/01-introduction.md

 This is a simple example of machine learning.

-_Comment: Move evaluation to a different lesson_
-### Evaluation

-Is there anything else that you would want to do before using this to price a house?

-**Are the models reusable?**
-We use supervised learning to build our model.
-We want to be able to use the model on the different data.

 ### What is the difference between a machine learning algorithm and a traditional algorithm?

 _Comment: Revise this to follow our housing example where we learned the rule from labeled data.
 Traditional algorithm is direct implementation based on realtor's expert knowledge.